ParallelWindfarms/cylinder/lit/cylinder.md

-from dataclasses import dataclass from pathlib import Path from uuid import uuid4 from shutil import copytree, rmtree, copy from typing import List, Optional
+from dataclasses import dataclass from pathlib import Path from uuid import uuid4 from shutil import copytree, rmtree   # , copy from typing import List, Optional

 from byteparsing import parse_bytes, foam_file